ThatGuySam/nice-tat/README.md

 ## 🌍 Site Wide Options

-You can customize the site name as well as other options for the whole site in the astro.config.mjs file
+You can customize the site name as well as other options for the whole site in src/config.ts

-Astro Config Docs

 ## ❓ Why not add X, Y, and Z?